RickStrahl/BlogPosts/2023-04/Launching FoxPro in a Project Folder/LaunchingFoxproInAProjectFolder.md

 * Determine the project relative path
 * Build an execution command

 you need something that can execute some code.
 Preferably something that can generically retrieve the location of the FoxPro installation.

-This is pretty easy with PowerShell.
+You can accomplish this with a small PowerShell script.
 Here's a generic launcher that also gets created into a new Web Connection project:

 ```powershell